The North Downs ridge, a haunted pool, unusual churches and traces of an industrial era in the Tillingbourne valley

 From the Visitor Centre go straight across the car park, where there there are fine views past Albury17 in the Tillingbourne valley below to Blackheath Forest and beyond.
 Go down the grassy slope, bearing right to pick up a clear chalky path.
 This merges with the NDW coming in from the left and curves around the wood on your right to head W along the side of Albury Downs.

-Where the path emerges onto a large open area the simplest route is to keep ahead on a broad grassy path, but you could also take a higher route close to the trees.
+Where the path emerges onto a large open area the simplest route is to keep ahead on a broad grassy path, but you could also take a higher route by the trees.
 On the far side the routes rejoin at a potentially muddy patch and you fork left as indicated to stay on the NDW (the path straight ahead leads to a car park).
 In 250m the NDW drops down to cross a minor road (White Lane).

 Go up steps on the other side and follow the path downhill alongside the lane for 400m.
 At the bottom veer left onto the lane at a sharp bend and then immediately turn right up a broad track alongside a house, Keeper's Cottage.
 After passing the house follow the main path (slightly to the right) as it climbs gently up the wooded St Martha's Hill.
 In 300m turn half-right at a major path crossing onto a broad sandy track, still on the NDW and heading W.